Publications

 Hu, Kenneth H.; Paez, Thomas L.

 In this discussion paper, we explore different ways to assess the value of verification and validation (V&V) of engineering models.
-We first present a literature review on the value of V&V and then use value chains and decision trees to show how value can be assessed from a decision maker's perspective.
+We first present a literature review on the value of V&V and then use value chains and decision trees to show how value can be assessed from a decision maker’s perspective.
 In this context, the value is what the decision maker is willing to pay for V&V analysis with the understanding that the V&V results are uncertain.
-As a result, the 2014 Sandia V&V Challenge Workshop is used to illustrate these ideas.
+The 2014 Sandia V&V Challenge Workshop is used to illustrate these ideas.

 More Details